tlhutch/test-playbooks/docs/test_plans/features/35_org_host_limits.md

   * [ ] This feature can be selectively enabled
   * [ ] RBAC
     * [ ] Only Super Users can change these settings
-  * [ ] If the limit is set below the current host count for an org, ???
+  * [ ] If the limit is set below the current host count for an org, jobs can't launch until rectified